nymag/elasticsearch-streamer/README.md

 # elasticsearch streamer

-A cli for streaming docs to and from Elastic indices.
+A command-line interface for streaming docs from Elatic indices and for ptuting docs into indices in bulk.

 ## Installation